tmalbrecht/cisco-cat9-lcm/README.md

 The things you need before installing the software:

 * Linux environment: The code uses the pyATS Genie library for parsing.
 Genie is only supported in Linux.
-* Python 3.11.0rc1 (code is developed in this version, didn't test it in other versions)
+* Python 3.11.0rc1 (code is developed in this version, didn't test it in other versions but anything older should be fine)
 * Check the requirements.txt file for all the libraries you need, best practice is to use a seperate venv.

 ### Installation